CYarros10/gcp-dataproc-job-optimization/README.md

 ### 1. Getting Started

-Run the following code in a terminal to set up your Google Cloud project.
+Fill in your environment variables and run the following code in a terminal to set up your Google Cloud project.

 ```bash
 export PROJECT_ID=""